Home » Rome » Pompeii guided tours

 Without waiting in line or at the entrance gate, these guided tours include various services, such as a multilingual archaeologist, a tour of the entire city, and many more extras.

-In most guided tours, the tourists will be escorted in small groups from their respective hotels, picked up in an air-conditioned bus, and dropped off at Pompeii’s main entrance – Porta Marina Gate.
+In most guided tours, the tourists are escorted in small groups from their respective hotels, picked up in an air-conditioned bus, and dropped off at the main entrance, Porta Marina Gate.

-From there, an expert local guide will guide them through the entire day of exploring the streets of Pompeii and visiting various attractions like Pompeii Archaeological Park, Amphitheater, Forum, Fountains, Statues, Brothel, Bathhouses, etc.
+From there, an expert local guide will guide them through the entire day of exploring the streets and visiting various attractions like the Archaeological Park, Amphitheater, Forum, Fountains, Statues, Brothel, Bathhouses, etc.

 Also, witness the artwork, frescos, and plaster casts of the citizens of Pompeii, climb Mount Vesuvius, learn about the still active volcano, and see the whole view of the Gulf of Naples within a few hours.